sourcegraph/about/blogposts/going-beyond-regular-expressions-with-structural-code-search.md

 into tree data structures.

 Most code search today is not based on true parsing or tree data structures.
-Instead, we use literal strings or regular expressions, which is "good enough" for many kinds of searches.
+Instead, we use literal strings or regular expressions which is good enough for many kinds of searches.
 But these methods make it tricky to match precisely on blocks or expressions that can expand inside statements like the loop in Figure 1.
 We could more easily and precisely search for richer syntactic